mridul-puri/bi-directional-sync/README.md

     - Extrenal System -> Sync API :
       - Rate Limiting based on configurable limit
       - In Sync Message, source System can plugin the operation (Create, Update, Delete).
 This is used at destination to update the DAO layer.
 Records are updated after comparing incoming timestmp with lastUpdatedTimestamp in the DB.
 If it's a newer entry, only then it's allowed to be written.
 (Last write wins approach for Conflict Resolution).

+- Design Trade-Offs for choosing Message Queue at Prod scale :
+  - RabbitMQ :
+    - Pros
+      - Push based (better suitable since Sync to External system can happen via API call only)
+      - Message level Acknowledgement support (built-in)
+      - Reliable delivery
+    - Cons
+      - No built-in automatic retry (required to handle API Rate Limiting on External System)
+  - Kafka :
+    - Pros
+      - Built-in Retry Logic (Good for handling Rate Limiting)
+      - High throughput
+      - High retention period (Good for reliable message delivery)
+    - Cons
+      - Pull based (Consumer needs to pull messages from Kafka topic - not good for External System API POV)
+  - My Suggestion :-
+    - We need a mix of both, with these fetures :
+      - Push based queue
+      - Built-in retry logic
+      - High durability and reliable delivery with acknowledgements
+      - Configurable retention period

-TECH STACK :
+TECH STACK USED :
 - Java
 - Spring Boot
 - Maven